nabsul/WordPressPluginAnalytics/README.md

-#WordPress Analytics - Hooks Usage
+# WordPress Plugin Analytics - Hooks Usage

 The project consists of a series of tools used to extract and analyze hook usage data in public WordPress.org plugins.

 # Initial setup configuration

-The tool relies on Azure blob storage and data lake analytics to perform its operations.
+The tool relies Azure blob storage and data lake analytics to perform its operations.
 Config settings should be placed in `config.json`.
 You can use `config.template.json` as a template.
 Here's some more information about these settings: